alexilyenko/alexilyenko.github.io/_posts/2017-09-10-androidtv-automated-tests.markdown

 v
 16 -> 17 -> 18
 ```
-Schema example is represented by asymmetrical grid on purpose.
+Schema example represents asymmetrical grid on purpose.
 When 15th element is reached(`isEndReached = true`), we will return to the 11th one and go down to search element in the last incomplete row.

 Actual implementation would look like this:
 ```kotlin